dancer1325/opensearch-documentation/_security/configuration/best-practices.md

 # Best practices for OpenSearch security

-Setting up security in OpenSearch is crucial for protecting your data.
-Here are 10 best practices that offer clear steps for keeping your system safe.
+* goal
+  * OpenSearch security's 10 best practices

 ## 1. Use your own PKI to set up SSL/TLS